trondreitan/RAMU-MSOM/README.md

-# RAMU-MSOM - simulation 2 files
+# RAMU-MSOM - simulation 2 scripts
 Relative Abundance estimation with Unidentified individuals using Multi-Species Occupancy Modelling

 This folder contains the necessary scripts and data files to